Niall Garbh O'Donnell: O'Doherty's rebellion

-O'Doherty was frustrated with his treatment by Derry's governor George Paulet, and in early 1608, it appears Niall encouraged him to launch a rebellion against the Crown.
+Cahir O'Doherty was frustrated with his treatment by Derry's governor George Paulet, and in early 1608, it appears Niall encouraged him to launch a rebellion against the Crown.
 O'Doherty led a force of rebels in burning Derry on 19 April, but Niall stayed aloof from the rebellion.
-He clearly hoped to be awarded Inishowen in the event of a failed rebellion, as mentioned by Chichester.
+He hoped to be awarded Inishowen in the event of a failed rebellion, as mentioned by Chichester.
 Niall rejected meetings with the government, started bargaining with them over the price of his assistance, and demanded recognition as the rightful Lord of Tyrconnell.
 When royal forces arrived in the region in late May, Niall offered assistance in catching O'Doherty.
-It appears however that he maintained correspondence with O'Doherty and warned the rebels of the royal army's movements.
-The government quickly grew suspicious.
+However, it appears that he maintained correspondence with O'Doherty and warned the rebels of the royal army's movements.
+The government quickly grew suspicious of Niall.

 Niall was accused by his two brothers, Hugh Boye and Donal, with instigating O'Doherty's rebellion.
 His mother-in-law Iníon Dubh included Hugh Boye and Donal, as well as Niall's 17-year-old son Naghtan, as co-conspirators.
 Niall protested his loyalty, but under protection from Treasurer Thomas Ridgeway, 1st Earl of Londonderry, he and his two brothers were arrested in June and brought to Dublin on the Tramontana (ironically the same pinnace which brought him to Holyhead).
 Niall was charged on six counts of treason and imprisoned in Dublin Castle.
 Subsequently, many of O'Doherty's supporters (including O'Doherty's wife) implicated Niall in the rebellion.
 O'Doherty was later shot and killed at the Battle of Kilmacrennan on 5 July.